Hunter1202/Hunter1202/README.md

 - 👀 I’m interested in coding and music
 - 🌱
 - 💞️
-- 📫 Here is my personal link: [...](https://trucla-on-da-web.glitch.me/)
+- 📫 Here is my personal website: [...](https://trucla-on-da-web.glitch.me/)

 <!---
 Hunter1202/Hunter1202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.